Citation, DOI, disclosures and article data

-A flap tear is a type of meniscal tear which usually comprises of a displaced flap fragment.
+A flap tear is a type of meniscal tear that commonly comprises of a displaced flap fragment.

-- oblique tears could also give rise to flaps which are mechanical unstable and associated with mechanical symptoms 2
+- oblique tears could also give rise to flaps which are mechanically unstable and that are associated with mechanical symptoms 2

 Flap tears occur six to seven times more frequently in the medial meniscus 3.